-If you discharge to a water that is impaired for a parameter other than sediment or nutrients, you must address that parameter in your SWPPP if that pollutant has a presence in the construction process for your site.
-If the impaired parameter is naturally occurring in soils, it is assumed that the erosion control BMPs required by this permit will address the concern and it does not need to be addressed in the SWPPP as a pollutant source.
+If you discharge to a water impaired for a parameter other than sediment or nutrients, you must address that parameter in your SWPPP if that pollutant has a presence in the construction process for your site.
+If the impaired parameter is naturally occurring in soils, the erosion control BMPs required by this Permit should address the concern and you do not need to address it in the SWPPP as a pollutant source.
 You must deploy whatever control mechanisms that's needed to limit the discharge of that pollutant to meet water quality standards.
 This includes, if requested by DWQ, comparing the load discharged from the site for that pollutant to ensure it does not exceed a wasteload allocation for that pollutant in the applicable TMDL for the watershed.

-26 If you qualify for any of the reduced inspection frequencies in Part 4.4, you may conduct inspections in accordance with Part 4.4 for any portion of your site that discharges to a sensitive water.
+28 If you qualify for any of the reduced inspection frequencies in Part 4.4, you may conduct inspections in accordance with Part 4.4 for any portion of your site that discharges to a certain impaired and high-quality receiving water.

-4. SITE INSPECTION REQUIREMENTS.
+4. SITE INSPECTION REQUIREMENTS